The Professionals Intensive in Hand in Hand Parenting

 We expect to offer 1-2 more sessions in 2023

 If you'd like to be notified when session dates and times are available, please complete this form and we'll add you to the Professionals Intensive mailing list.

 Use the button above to join our Hand in Hand Network and register for your course.
 If you're already a member of the Network, please use this link.

 If you have any difficulties registering, please email email@example.com.

 Learn the latest developmental neuroscience and valuable new skills for supporting parents and children in your practice.

 Emotional and behavioral issues are of real concern for increasing numbers of families.
 And the evidence is mounting that when stress is high for either the child or the parent, good support is needed for both.
-But it’s not always easy to bring parents useful, actionable information and help in a therapeutic setting so that both they and their children can move forward.
+But you've probably noticed it’s not always easy to give parents useful, actionable information and help in a therapeutic setting so that both they and their children can move forward.